feniljain/knowledge-base/life/README.md

 - 7 Simple Habits That Save Me Time: https://parkerklein.medium.com/7-simple-habits-that-save-me-time-68deaff36855
 - Emotions Aren’t the Enemy of Good Decision-Making: https://hbr.org/2022/09/emotions-arent-the-enemy-of-good-decision-making
 - The Ridiculous Effectiveness of Singleminded Devotion to a Purpose: https://zenhabits.net/devotion/
+- Networking is a necessary — and misunderstood — skill.
+Here’s how to hone it.: https://www.vox.com/even-better/23416328/networking-tips-job-professional-email-example-scary
+- What Is the Cycle of Avoidance And How to Break It: https://www.lifehack.org/938891/cycle-of-avoidance

 ## Videos: